GuilhermeSCP/customers-webservice/README.md

 mvn tomcat:run
  ```
-4. Hopefully, you have the webservice up and running.
+4. Hopefully, you will have the webservice up and running on http://localhost:8080 .

 ##Available services